pierrediedhiou/cybersecurity-journey/glossary.md

 - **Rules of Engagement** — Formally agreed boundaries and constraints for a penetration test including what is in scope, what methods are allowed and when testing can occur
+- **Responder** — A tool designed for Windows environments that exploits LLMNR and NBT-NS protocols to capture authentication credentials.
+Commonly used in internal Active Directory pentests
+- **Rogue Access Point** — A fake wireless access point set up by an attacker to intercept traffic from victims who connect to it
 ## S
 - **Service** — A process that runs continuously in the background, starts automatically at boot, runs without user interaction